AP Top 25 Takeaways: Is Clemson resilient or flawed?

 Clemson didn’t enter the season with quite the hype of that Florida State team, but it was a solid No. 2 in the preseason Top 25 behind Alabama, even drawing some support for No. 1.

-In the playoff era, fans are often far more focused on finding flaws in the playoff contenders then acknowledging strengths.
+In the playoff era, fans are often far more focused on finding flaws in the playoff contenders than acknowledging strengths.

 RED RIVER RELEVANT